 Bend those knees, clasp those hands and say your prayers, metal has a new God and it’s shaped like While She Sleeps…

 Metal is a genre that raises so many issues and pitfalls before anyone has the common decency to turn up the stereo.
 Many recoil at the word, picturing the sweaty, dark balls of misunderstood testosterone passion that comes with such a label.
 Many call out the developments and changes of the metal scene, calling ‘fake’ on the many sub-plots (*cough* crabcore) to the complex and aggressive story that has seen this sound worm its way through human life.
 Whatever way you look at it, metal is at war.
 It’s at war with music, it’s at war with itself and it’s at war with its own identity.

-What people seem to overlook, is that metal can be so much more and While She Sleeps are eager to prove it in with third full-length album.
+What people seem to overlook, is that metal can be so much more and While She Sleeps are eager to prove with their third full-length album.

 You Are We is the sound of heart.
 Pure, beating, pulsing, heart.
 Full-blooded and full-throttle, unrelenting and unstoppable.
 Sleeps have always hinted at such brilliance.
 Their debut was stunning, their mini-album before was honest and brash but they have never been so concise and ruthless in their execution.
 Until now.
 You Are We is a collection of songs not so much written but constructed, block by block, word by word, hoisted and carefully placed to produce ingeniously crafted epics that build upon the raw underbelly that has always made this quintet’s speciality.